neuropoly/totalspineseg/README.md

     ```

 ## Inference
 Run the model.
-If you didn't train the model yourself, you should download models zip from release into `data/nnUNet/exports` (Witout extracting, you can run `mkdir -p data/nnUNet/exports` before).
+If you didn't train the model yourself, you should download models zip from release into `data/nnUNet/exports` (Without extracting, you can run `mkdir -p data/nnUNet/exports` before).
 This will process all .nii.gz files in the INPUT_FOLDER and save the results in the OUTPUT_FOLDER:
 ```
 bash totalsegmentator-mri/scripts/inference_nnunet.sh INPUT_FOLDER OUTPUT_FOLDER
 ```